Forex Education

 Candlestick Reversal Patterns List

 Trading is all about predicting the future course of the prices.
 If you are right about the price movements, you will become a successful trader without a doubt.
 Candlesticks are patterns that can help you with them.
-There are 16 common candlestick patterns that you can use to spot trading opportunities but before that, let’s read more about what candlesticks are.
+There are 16 common candlestick patterns that you can use to spot trading opportunities but before that, let’s read more about candlesticks.

 What are Candlesticks?